 In this case, the soil of Vijayapur which is very different from the adjoining areas and is similar to that seen in Sankhuwasabha.
 And even the appearance of the mountain seemed to be collected in a pile hiding something.
 It would not be unusual for the religious people of that time to create such stories.

 The conquest of Bijayapur must have increased especially during the reign of the Senbansi kings.
-Narahari Nath and Lakshmi Acharya have made it clear that the Rudraksharanya Mahatmya which they obtained from Tarini Prasad Baral who was the Purohit or the astrologer of the Sen Kings.
+Narahari Nath and Lakshmi Acharya have made it clear that the Rudraksharanya Mahatmya was obtained from Tarini Prasad Baral who was the Purohit or the astrologer of the Sen Kings.

-This means that the Rudraksharanya Mahatmya was created in the efforts during the senkings.
-And the composer made full use of the Puranas and the Vedas in order to make Bijayapur a sanctuary.
+This means that the Rudraksharanya Mahatmya was created in the efforts during the sending.
+And the composer made full use of the Puranas and the Vedas to make Bijayapur a sanctuary.
 Due to the same mention, a lot of excitement was prevalent in Bijayapur.

 This place is higher than the Terai and it also feels windy.
 Even with the red soil of this mountain, the geological explanation can be done in such a way that there was already a flat red soil with all the three planks of Rudrakshyaranya.
 A plain sloping land with two rivers flowing from the two corners.